VVishnu21/Vishnuvardhan-Task-Manager---Assessment/README.md

 ## Find the Source Code Run them all and then

 1).
 Add a Task
-       -- add_task("Prepare slides by end of today") It will:
+       --- add_task("Prepare slides by end of today")

         -- Predict category and priority
         -- Extract a deadline
         -- Save to CSV and database
         -- Retrain the ML models

 2).
 View Tasks
        -- view_tasks()